“Musical training is a more potent instrument than any other because rhythm and harmony find their way into the inward places of the soul.”Plato

 Music helps in language development

 While adults already know the meaning of thousands of words, children don’t and that’s where music comes into the picture.
 Children are learning newer words every day their brain is hard-wired to learn, understand, and process the words they hear in a song or music.
+Gaining language skills is an integral part of a child’s development trajectory.
 They grow up using a rich repertoire of words they hear in music in their daily conversations at homes and school as well as with other kids.

 Music is known to make kids smarter by enhancing their IQ.
 According to the 2017 article published in The Conversation, listening to music helps improve certain kinds of mental tasks.
 The article also mentions that learning to play certain musical instruments can help children do better in spellings or science projects at schools.

 Just as music can lift the spirit of an adult, it can soothe a child.
 When parents sing a lullaby or play a song, it can have a calming effect on the child.
-In short, music has a therapeutic effect on the child.
+In short, music has a therapeutic effect on the child’s development goals.

 Helps build coordination

-Although your child may not probably understand the song or the lyrics, you may have seen them dancing to a certain tune or enjoying the complete song.
-Music helps your children to develop fine and gross motor skills.
+Although your child may not probably understand the song or the lyrics, you may have seen them dancing to a certain tune or enjoy the complete song.
+Music helps your children to develop fine and gross motor skills, both equally vital for any child’s development.

 Exposing children early to music helps them build on social, emotional, educational, and creative skills.
 Even before they start with pre-schooling, children would have started listening to music at home by way of lullabies, rhymes, or even songs on the radio and TV.

-Music, in children’s development, plays an important part that there exist various theories and hypothesises regarding that.
+Music, in child’s development, plays an important part that there exist various theories and hypotheses regarding that.
 As a parent, you must encourage your child to both listen to music and learn to play musical instruments as this will improve their cognitive and behavioural abilities.